SwidgeTeam/swidge/README.md

 You can do the same with any variable of the conditionally set variables on the Makefile, as also any of the variables on the `/env` folder.

+### Running Vagrant

+If for some reason you cannot run Docker on your machine, or you have trouble with some OS-specific dependencies configurations, you can just run everything inside a Vagrant box.
+For that, [follow these steps](docs/run_forked_chains.md).

 ## Running the whole system in local

 In order to execute the whole lifecycle of a transaction on your loal machine,